-Saturday 10th November is Equal Pay Day, which marks the moment which women effectively stop being paid until the end of the year.
+Equal Pay Day is the day each year which marks the moment when women effectively stop being paid relative to men.

 The gender pay gap in the UK currently stands at 17.9%.

-We don’t think men's work should be valued more highly than women's - so why should we be working?
-We’re asking women across the UK to set their Out of Offices on Friday 9th November as a sign to the world that they won’t stand for this any longer.
+We don’t think men's work should be valued more highly than women's - so if we're not being paid, why should we work?
+Every year we ask women across the UK to set their Out of Offices messages to as a sign to the world that they won’t stand for this any longer.

-In 2017, our Out of Office campaign reached over 1.2bn people, calling for real action on the gender pay gap.
+In in the past two years, our Out of Office campaign reached billions of people, calling for real action on the gender pay gap.
 This year we want it to be even bigger.
-To take part, simply copy and paste the below into your Out of Office on Friday 9th November:

 Why does the pay gap exist?